slamice/wri/hipsters/first-draft/ch01 - outside.md

 "But *one* cigarette man.
 One," Ryan opened his dear deer eyes in the headlights style.
 His puppy face became more pronounced.

 "Ok, but you bummed the last one off me, you owe me two now."
 And Jack gave Ryan a peace sign.
-Ryan took it and the cigarette.
+Ryan took it and the cigarette.))

-My next guess is Matt never shows up.
+My next guess was Matt never shows up.
 He was usually late and occasionally we'd get pissed at him but we were usually late too.
 High expectations abound, no one was happy.
 At least we had cigarettes I don't smoke.

-We stood around, scratchy and unnerved.
 We looked like a shitty polaroid.
 I started to drift from Jack and Ryan there.
+I invited them out but honestly I didn't know who depressed me more.
 These two were innocent compared to the hidden gems inside.
-I invited them out but honestly I didn't know who depressed me more.

 A gaggle of girls approached us from a distant block.
 They wore black sneakers and various modern 80's memorobilia to critical acclaim of eachother.